Adzz/maybex/README.md

 # Maybex

 The maybe monad is a way to handle values that might be nil without exploding our programs.
-Thhe approach taken here is to begin by wrapping the function that might return a nil in an `Either`.
+The approach taken here is to begin by wrapping the function that might return a nil in an `Either`.

 ```elixir
 Either.new(function_that_might_return_nil)
 ```

-This will return either (see what I did there) a `Left` or a `Right`. `Left`'s are containers `nil` values.
+This will return either (see what I did there) a `Left` or a `Right`. `Left`'s are containers for `nil` values.
 Everything else will be contained in a `Right`.
 That is to say, if the function we pass to an `Either` actually returns a nil, we will get a `%Left{value: nil}` out.
 If it returns any other value, we will get a `%Right{}`, with the result of the function contained inside.

 What does this buy us?